RoseauHan/AwesomeResource/README.md

 - [Pocket](https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro)
  THE PLACE TO BSORB GREAT CONTENT.
- Use Pocket to capture the content that comes at you all day long, and curate your own space filled with only the topics you care about.**SAVE ANYWHERE, READ ANYWHERE.**
+ Use Pocket to capture the content that comes at you all day long, and curate your own space filled with only the topics you care about.SAVE ANYWHERE, READ ANYWHERE.

 - [Spotify](https://play.google.com/store/apps/details?id=com.spotify.music)
 Listen to the ight music and podcasts, wherever you are.